canthugeverycat/settlement-simulator/src/README.md

 ### Notifications

-I would add notifications using the Notification API.
+Add notifications using the Notification API.
 The notifications would fire for the user any time the oposing party submits a new change.

 Given that we are dealing with sensitive information such as settlement amounts, I would keep the messages informative but vague.